Mastercard/carbon-calculator-experience-reference-app/README.md

 6. **Update Issuer** <br/>
 endpoint "/issuers"<br/>
 Use this endpoint to update issuer details onboarded to Carbon Calculator Experience Platform.
+This endpoint is not supported when the Donate feature for your bank is disabled.

 More details can be found [here](https://stage.developer.mastercard.com/drafts/priceless-planet-carbon-tracker/staging/documentation/use-cases/).